 The top line of the chart gives the aggregate numbers, which are the ones that were plotted in the line graph.
 Next are each of the cohorts.
 We see, for instance, that the cohort from the week of Dec 31 had a user retention of 3.4% on week 1.
 That is, 3.4% of all users acquired the week of Dec 31 visited the site the week on Jan 7.

 Note that the most recent week for each cohort seems excessively low.
 For example, for the most recent cohort, it shows that only 0.88% of the users came back one week after they were acquired even though other cohorts have had more than 4 times that retention rate in their first week.
-This is artificially low because I happen to be looking at the data on a Tuesday - so the users haven’t had a full week yet to return.
-For most metrics, unless you’re looking at the very end of a time period, usually you should ignore the performance of the rightmost value of each cohort since it represents a partial period.
+This is artificially low because I happen to be looking at the data on a Tuesday - the users haven’t had a full week yet to return.
+For most metrics, unless you’re looking at the very end of a time period, you should usually ignore the performance of the rightmost value of each cohort since it represents a partial period.

 Ignoring the most recent values for each cohort, overall they seem to have been behaving pretty similarly.
 However, we can see that the second week retention has been steadily increasing over our cohorts (started at 1.58% for the Dec 31 cohort and is up to 2.18% for the last cohort with full data, Jan 21).
 Perhaps we’ve been actively encouraging more users to return - through email campaigns or product features.
 However that bump in the second week hasn’t impacted retention into the third week.
 We could monitor for longer to see if the trend plays out or if it’s just normal variation or seasonality.
 But let’s see whether that bump in users visiting our site results in higher revenue in the next example.